Fear of Investing:

+Fear of Investing is not new to us.
 For millions of years, fear has kept us safe from predators, a vital characteristic, that has kept us alive.
 While fear has played a vital role in our survival, it has contributed very little in our evolution.
 What has helped us in evolving as the most advanced and intelligent species is knowledge.
 Knowledge about our predators has helped us in exploiting their weakness, helping us gain control over them.
 Knowledge has led to the greatest inventions in the history of mankind.
 In conclusion, while fear keeps us safe, knowledge helps us overcome those fears.
 By educating and gaining knowledge about the market, you can overcome fears of investing.
 Some of the most common fears of investing and ways to overcome them are discussed below:

-Fear of losing money:
+Fear of Investing #1: Fear of losing money

 One of the most common fear of investing in stocks is the fear of losing money.
 Market meltdown, and seeing your hard earned money being wiped out right in front of your eyes is the worst nightmare for an investor.
 So is there a way to overcome your fear?
 The answer is yes!.
 Fear is an emotion, and if you can find a way to make investing an emotionless activity, you can eliminate fear of loss.